Thraax/Quantitative-comparisons/README.md

 ![image](https://user-images.githubusercontent.com/43391147/126035081-cb7e80a0-8df3-4f80-bf92-621eec27b5c3.png)

-First problem we can see here: the names on x-axis, to fix that we need to rotate the names only by 90 degree We will add function 'set_xticklabels()':
+First problem we can see here: the names on x-axis to fix that we need to rotate the names only by 90 degree We will add function 'set_xticklabels()':

 ```